Documentation

 set `load-prefer-newer' and enable `auto-compile-on-load-mode' as

-If you use `package.el' then use something like this:
+So if you use `package.el', I recommend something like this:

 (setq load-prefer-newer t)